David Nelson Jr. Memorial Fund

 - Provide a brief statement summarizing academic ambitions and extracurricular and/or volunteer activities

 - Provide two letters of reference from a non-relative (i.e. Teacher, Clergy)

 - Provide current transcript and/or acceptance letter from high school, college, university, or trade/technical school

-Applications for 2016 are now open!
-Deadline for applications has been extended to June 3, 2016.
+Applications for 2017 are now open!
+Deadline for applications is April 30, 2017.
 Applications must be postmarked by this date.

 2017 David M. Nelson Jr. Scholarship Application - 87.5KB